-Our East Africa practice provides legal advice across Burundi, Eritrea, Ethiopia, Djibouti, Kenya, Rwanda, Somalia, South Sudan, Tanzania and Uganda.
+Our East Africa practice provides legal advice across Burundi, Djibouti, Eritrea, Ethiopia, Kenya, Rwanda, Somalia, South Sudan, Tanzania, The Seychelles and Uganda.

 Our team has genuine on the ground experience in advising international and regional-based businesses on market leading transactions across the East Africa region.

 Through our work across a range of sectors for corporates, financial institutions, private equity houses and Governments we have the legal expertise, industry knowledge and local know-how to advise on your mandates across East Africa.

 Our international team of Clifford Chance lawyers regularly work on market leading matters in the region, are familiar with the local legal and business environment and are able to use that experience to quickly identify issues and design effective solutions for clients.
 The team includes lawyers who are qualified or have worked in the region.

 We work with and have excellent and long standing relationships with the leading law firms in each East African jurisdiction.
 We have delivered eight Clifford Chance Africa Academy training sessions in the region since 2013 sharing insights and discussing best practice with over 100 regional lawyers.

 Our East Africa team have specialist knowledge across a variety of industries including financial services, energy and infrastructure, telecoms, real estate and transportation.
 The integrated team advise across a range of legal services (from project finance to capital markets, bank and other lending, private equity and corporate/M&A and dispute resolution).

 We are providing funding and legal assistance to a number of pro-bono projects across the region.
 Our East Africa team are also working with Governments and national organisations to develop regulations and training programmes which are intended to attract further investment into the region.

 - Ethiopia's New Investment Framework - The Regulation

 - Ethiopia's new investment law – what does it mean for foreign investors?